SegmentationBLWX/sssegmentation/docs/Tutorials.md

 - `width` and `height`: The original dimensions of the image (*i.e.*, before any data augmentation or resizing).
 - `id`: A unique identifier for the image.

-Thanks to SSSegmentation’s modular design, switching datasets is as simple as updating the `SEGMENTOR_CFG['dataset']` field—enabling flexible experimentation across different datasets without code changes.
+Thanks to SSSegmentation’s modular design, switching between datasets requires nothing more than updating the `SEGMENTOR_CFG['dataset']` field, allowing for seamless experimentation across different datasets without modifying the underlying code.

 #### Dataset Config Structure